 Copper comprises two stable isotopes, 63Cu and 65Cu, and 3 secondary radioisotopes for molecular imaging applications with Cu64 the most popular in research and clinical use.
 Copper is also used in targeted radiation therapy using 67Cu.

 The bio- chemical compounding flexibility of copper allows for a wide variety of chelators, joining systems that can potentially be linked to peptides and other biologically relevant small molecules, antibodies, and proteins.
 The 12.7-hours half-life of Cu-64 provides the flexibility to image both smaller molecules and larger, slower clearing proteins and nanoparticles.

-Accurate diagnosis and staging are essential for the optimal management of cancer patients.
 The profile of 18F (short half-life, low energy) makes it ideal for imaging.
-18F can be bound covalently to any organic molecule and some new chemical procedures have been developed to allow a very fast coupling chemistry with high yields, or to improve large molecule and antibody labeling (aluminum fluorine complexes) or even to perform this chemistry in aqueous media.
+18F can be bound covalently to any organic molecule and some new chemical procedures have been developed to allow a very fast coupling chemistry with high yields, or to improve large molecule and antibody labeling (aluminum fluorine complexes)

 Movie on the application of radiolabeled peptides for targeted therapy; 177Lu-DOTA-octreotate emits gamma and beta particle radiation, the peptide molecules bind somatostatin receptors on tumor cells and can be applied for both tumor imaging and radionuclide therapy.

 How Does Targeted Alpha Therapy Work?